joe-sander/joe-sander.github.io/README.md

  I am an aspiring developer who recently attended Tech Elevator's Fullstack Java Bootcamp.
 Over the span of four months and 700+ hours of lecture, paired programming projects, exercises, and group projects, I learned how to construct full-stack Java web applications, from developing the server and database to building a web page with front-end frameworks like Vue.js.

+ I am currently learning Go along with Linux and AWS/Azure and Docker/Kubernetes with intentions to get a server-side development/administration or a Cloud Developer position.

  ## Languages/Technologies
  * Java
  * JavaScript